 - are no longer under a care order as per the Leaving Care Act

-Where you are estranged from your family or guardian, please see our Estranged Students web-pages.
+If you are estranged from your family or guardian, please see our guidance for estranged students.

 This award is instead of the University of Sheffield Bursary Scheme.
-This money is yours to keep, you do not have to repay it and it won’t affect your student finance.
+The money is yours to keep, it is non-repayable and it won’t affect your student finance.

 The year you started your course will determine which bursary scheme you are eligible for.
 Click on your year of entry below for more information.

-Where you started/are starting your course between September 2016 and September 2019, the bursary award per level of study is:
+If you started your course between September 2016 and September 2019, the bursary award per level of study is

-Where you started your course between September 2012 and September 2014, the bursary award per level of study is:
+If you started your course between September 2012 and September 2014 and you're a full-time student, the bursary award per level of study is £1,600.

-Where you are studying by distance learning and facing financial difficulties, you will not be eligible for a bursary.
-We recommend applying for Financial Support.
+Where you are studying by distance learning you will not be eligible for a bursary.
+If you are facing financial difficulties, we recommend applying for financial support (Student login required).

 You do not need to provide any additional evidence if you studied your undergraduate degree with us and received the Care Leaver’s Bursary.

-2. You must also provide evidence to support your care status, such as:
+- You must also provide evidence to support your care status, such as

 - a letter from social services (if they have been involved)